Cogitate-consortium/cogitate-data/docs/05_access.md

 ### **Step 1: Registration**

-If you are a new user and have not registered yet, you should visit [Cogitate_XNAT_registration](https://cogitate-data.ae.mpg.de/app/template/Register.vm#!).
+If you are a new user and have not registered yet, you should visit <a href="https://cogitate-data.ae.mpg.de/app/template/Register.vm#!" target="_blank">Cogitate_XNAT_registration</a>.
 Once the registration is done, a verification step, the same as the “Creating an Account”, is needed.

-If you have already registered, you can skip this step and login at [Cogitate_XNAT](https://cogitate-data.ae.mpg.de/app/template/Login.vm#!).
+If you have already registered, you can skip this step and login at <a href="https://cogitate-data.ae.mpg.de/app/template/Login.vm#!" target="_blank">Cogitate_XNAT</a>.

 ![alt_text](https://github.com/Cogitate-consortium/cogitate-data/raw/main/assets/documentation_v1.0/graphics_v1.0/xnat_user_login.png "XNAT User Login Page")